Status and Rights of Transgender from Islamic Perspective

 Authors

-• Dr. Iram Sultana Assistant Professor Islamic Studies, National University of Modern Languages, Islamabad, Pakistan
+• Dr. Iram Sultana Assistant Professor Islamic Studies, National University of Modern Languages, Islamabad, Pakistan Author

-• Dr. Hafiz Muhammad Idrees Lecturer & Researcher Maahad Islami Denmark
+• Dr. Hafiz Muhammad Idrees Lecturer & Researcher Maahad Islami Denmark Author

-• Dr. Hafiz Muhammad Sarwar Lecturer Islamic Studies, University of Narowal, Narowal, Pakistan
+• Dr. Hafiz Muhammad Sarwar Lecturer Islamic Studies, University of Narowal, Narowal, Pakistan Author

 Keywords:

-Islam, Rights, Treatment, Transgender, Law
+Islam , Rights, Treatment, Transgender, Law

 Abstract